-[Independent Officers]
+[Independent External Directors]

-Updated Number of independent officers
+Number of independent external directors

-Other matters related to independent officers
+Other matters related to independent external directors

 [Criteria for evaluating the independence of its independent external directors]

 Section I. 1.
 Basic thinking: [Disclosure Based on the Principles of the Corporate Governance Code]: [4-9.
 Criteria for Evaluating Independence and Qualification for Independent External Directors] of this Report describes the criteria established by the Company for evaluating the independence of external directors.